dineshUmasankar/philly_house_predictor/README.md

     J. Unknown Size - Unfinished
     K. Unknown - Unknown (NEW DEFINITION CREATED)
     ```
-- `quality_grade` - Imputed this value to C, as this represents the average grade for properties within Philadelphia (identified via Data Wrangler).
 - `topography` - Based on the metadata provided the philadelphia, most lots are on the street level by average, and so I'm imputing it with F.
     ```
     Most lots in the City are at street level.
 This is a site that would be at street or sidewalk